131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 9.why we use async a await
 10. what is json
 11.what is call back and hire order function
+12. Difference between synchronous and asynchronou
+13. Explain this keyword

 # QUESTION FOR CSS AND HTML
 1.what is responsive